humanbydefinition/p5.asciify/repo_assets/wiki/00_Home.md

 The second layer is a gradient/pattern-based conversion, where a brightness range from 0-255 is mapped to a specific string of characters, and a customizeable gradient/pattern attached to it.
 Only the grid cells that fall within the specified brightness range will be converted to ASCII characters, which are drawn using the dynamic gradient/pattern.

-Lastly, the third layer is an edge-based conversion, which uses a Sobel filter to detect edges in the image and convert them into ASCII characters.
+The third layer is an edge-based conversion, which uses a Sobel filter to detect edges in the image and convert them into ASCII characters.

+The currently last layer is a text-based conversion, which writes the result of the previous layers as copyable text onto a `<div>` element on top of the canvas.
+As all the other layers, fully responsive!

 ### Shared settings